Fort Rowner: The fort today

-The fort is inside HMS Sultan naval base and it is only opened to the public once a year under the banner of "Heritage Open Week".
-At the time of writing (2012) Grange is still in use but is much modified.
-Its moat has been completely filled in and its casemates denuded of their earth rampart and escarp.
 Rowner was heavily overgrown for many years until the Navy, at a cost of £400,000, cleared its ramparts and the roof of the keep in 1994.
 The keep is mostly derelict but its moat still holds water and is well stocked with coarse fish.
 Regular matches are held on the water and forms part of the Portsmouth RN & RM Coarse Angling association syndicate waters.